zeruniverse/CryptoStego/README.md

 # CryptoStego
 JS library for steganography with encryption - Hide text in an image with encryption and obfuscation.
-Support least significant bit mode and fast Fourier mode.
+Support least significant bit mode and fast fourier mode.

 ## Version
 v1.3